stafwag/blog/source/_posts/2019-01-26-how-to-install-libreboot-on-a-thinkspad-w500.markdown

 Actually, I got it a couple of months back but I didn't have time to play with it and it took some time to get some parts from [Aliexpress](https://www.aliexpress.com).

- The Thinkpad W500 is probably one the most powerful systems that's compatible with [Libreboot](https://www.libreboot.org), it has a nice high-resolution display with a 1920 x 1200 resolution which is even a higher screen resolution than the [Full HD resolution](https://en.wikipedia.org/wiki/1080p) used on most new laptops today.
+ The Thinkpad W500 is probably the most powerful system that is compatible with [Libreboot](https://www.libreboot.org), it has a nice high-resolution display with a 1920 x 1200 resolution which is even a higher screen resolution than the [Full HD resolution](https://en.wikipedia.org/wiki/1080p) used on most new laptops today.

 # Security